History of the National Bible Month

 Enshrined in the constitution

 The history of a “national observance” on the Bible has been a tradition since 1982.
-Lawmakers did not oppose the bill and continued to support honoring the Judeo-Christian God and the Bible as a national symbol of peace and spirituality.
+Lawmakers did not oppose the bill and continued supporting the Judeo-Christian God and the Bible as a national symbol of peace and spirituality.

 Senator Manny Pacquiao

-The bill is supported by the 1987 Constitution that dictates, “It is the policy of the state that the government shall aid and encourage the development of the moral character and spiritual foundation of the Filipino people”.
-Senator Pacquiao said in his privilege speech that Bible can nourish a person, “similar to how a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither.”
+The bill is supported by the 1987 Constitution that dictates, “It is the policy of the state that the government shall aid and encourage the development of the moral character and spiritual foundation of the Filipino people,” Senator Manny Pacquiao said in a privileged speech.